lixia1118/lixia1118.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: School of Management, Xiamen University.
+subtitle: I'm currently an Assistant Professor at School of Management, Xiamen University.

 profile:
   align: right